-7 These are terms used in environmental economics to denote the welfare that is gained by the population from knowing a resource exists (irrespective of whether it is used or not) for themselves ('existence') or for future generations ('bequest').
+These are terms used in environmental economics to denote the welfare that is gained by the population from knowing a resource exists (irrespective of whether it is used or not) for themselves ('existence') or for future generations ('bequest').

-1 Impact Excluded items Link with poor sanitation 1.
-Health Quality of life Sanitation-related diseases cause pain and suffering beyond the (DALV) which attempt to capture quality of life loss indicate that sanitation-related diseases contribute significantly to national disease burden estimates Informal treatment- This study has largely missed the large proportion of disease cases seeking and home - especially for mild disease - that are not reported in official treatment statistics, that are treated at home or by an informal care giver.
-These costs are largely unknown, but potentially significant Other sanitation- The following disease and health conditions have been excluded: related diseases 1.
-Helminthes and skin diseases (Cambodia, Philippines) 2.
-Malnutrition and the costs of supplemental feeding 3.
-Reproductive tract infections for women bathing in dirty water 4.
-Dehydration resulting from low water consumption from lack of access to private latrines (especially women) 5.
-Specific health problems suffered by those working closely with waste products (sanitation workers, dump scavengers) 6.
-Health impacts due to flooding (physical, psychological) 7.
-Impact on education of childhood malnutrition 8.
-Unreported food poisoning due to contaminated fish products 9.
-Animal and insect vectors of disease (e.g. fodents, mosquitoes) 2 Water Household water Household time spent treating drinking water including boiling 2.
-Water maintaining rain water collection systems replacing filters etc. resources Fish production The study excluded the following: I ish production 1 Non-recorded marketed freshwater fish 2 Farmed freshwater fish (Indonesia) 3.
-Marine fish 4.
-Subsistence fishing losses 5.
-Nutrient losses from lower fish catch and effect on spending Water management Economic losses associated with flooding from lack of drainage Irrigation Polluted surface water may lead to extraction of scarce groundwater; or use of polluted water for irrigation has implications for agricultural productivity and human health Other welfare 1.
-'Non-use' value of clean water resources such as 'existence' impacts and bequest values 2.
-Wildlife use of water resources 3.
-External Aesthetics Welfare loss from population exposure to open sewers / defecation environment Land value Economic value of land made unusable by poor sanitation 1 Other Intengible imposts Walfara loss from loak of comfort privacy coourity and 4.
-Other wolfara intaligible impacts convenience of unimproved sanitation: effects on status & prestige wellare Time loss Access time for urination in private place especially women 1 1110 1035 Access time for davtime defecation (when away from household) Life decisions and Poor sanitation in schools and the workplace affect attendance absence from daily especially of girls and women activities 1.
-Loss of time from temporary absence of women from workplace (Cambodia and Philippines) 2.
-Welfare loss from school absence (Cambodia and Philippines) 3.
-Work decisions and early drop-out of girls from school 5.
+2. Water resources Household water use Household time spent treating drinking water, including boiling, maintaining rain water collection systems, replacing filters, etc. Fish production The study excluded the following: Non-recorded marketed freshwater fish Farmed freshwater fish (Indonesia) Marine fish Subsistence fishing losses Nutrient losses from lower fish catch and effect on spending Water management Economic losses associated with flooding from lack of drainage Irrigation Polluted surface water may lead to extraction of scarce groundwater; or use of polluted water for irrigation has implications for agricultural productivity and human health Other welfare impacts 'Non-use' value of clean water resources such as 'existence' and 'bequest' values Wildlife use of water resources 3.
+External Aesthetics Welfare loss from population exposure to open sewers / defecation environment Land value Economic value of land made unusable by poor sanitation (Cambodia, Philippines) 4.
+Other welfare Intangible impacts Welfare loss from lack of comfort, privacy, security, and convenience of unimproved sanitation; effects on status & prestige Time loss Access time for urination in private place, especially women Access time for daytime defecation (when away from household) Life decisions and absence from daily activities Poor sanitation in schools and the workplace affect attendance, especially of girls and women Loss of time from temporary absence of women from workplace (Cambodia and Philippines) Welfare loss from school absence (Cambodia and Philippines) Work decisions and early drop-out of girls from school 5.
 Tourism Tourist sickness Expenditure by tourists becoming sick and welfare loss of sick tourists (Cambodia, Philippines).
-6. Other Foreign direct Companies selecting investment locations may be influenced by, investment among other factors, the sanitation situation in a country; tangible secondary evidence is, however, very limited.
-Macroeconomic Overall impact on GDP and economic growth of the diverse 1 Impact I micro-economic impacts of poor sanifation
+6. Other Foreign direct investment Companies selecting investment locations may be influenced by, among other factors, the sanitation situation in a country; tangible secondary evidence is, however, very limited.
+Macroeconomic impact Overall impact on GDP and economic growth of the diverse micro-economic impacts of poor sanitation